Samurai, Ninja, Japanese Castle

 Position of Koka & Iga

-Koka Ninja was a commando serving the local warlord, but they had be brought to ruin after the establishment of Edo government.
+Koka Ninja was a commando serving the local warlord, but they had been brought to ruin after the establishment of Edo government.

 Iga Ninja worked on a contract with the client warlord.